Implications of conformal invariance in momentum space: 3-point function of scalar operators

 \subsection{From position to momentum space}

-Let us begin with a revision of some well-known facts regarding 3-point functions of conformal primary scalar operators in any CFT.
-Consider three scalar operators $\mathcal{O}_j$, of dimensions $\Delta_j$, $j = 1, 2, 3$.
-In position space the 3-point function is unique up to an overall constant $c_{123}$ \cite{DiFrancesco:1997nk},
+We start with a revision of some well-known facts regarding 3-point functions of conformal primary scalar operators in any CFT.
+Considering three scalar operators $\mathcal{O}_j$ of dimensions $\Delta_j$, $j = 1, 2, 3$, the 3-point function is unique up to an overall constant $c_{123}$ and in position space takes the form \cite{DiFrancesco:1997nk}

 where we work in Euclidean signature.
-This expression, in principle, can be Fourier transformed in order to obtain the result in momentum space.
-Extracting the overall Dirac delta function encoding momentum conservation, we define the reduced matrix element (denoted with double brackets) as in \eqref{delta},
+This expression, in principle, can be Fourier transformed to obtain the corresponding result in momentum space.
+Extracting the Dirac delta function encoding overall momentum conservation, we define the reduced matrix element (denoted with double brackets) as in \eqref{delta},